Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/input/keyboard-interactions.md

 ![Bild von Tastatur und Gamepad](images/keyboard/keyboard-gamepad.jpg)

-***Allgemeine Interaktionsmuster werden von Tastatur und Gamepad gemeinsam genutzt.***
+***Common interaction patterns are shared between keyboard and gamepad***

 In diesem Thema konzentrieren wir uns speziell auf das UWP-App-Design für die Tastatureingabe auf PCs.
-Eine gut entworfene Tastatur-Benutzeroberfläche ist jedoch wichtig für die Unterstützung von Eingabehilfen-Tools wie Windows-Sprachausgabe, mithilfe von [Software Tastaturen](#software-keyboard) wie z.
-B. der Bildschirmtastatur und das On-Screen-Tastatur (Bildschirmtastatur), und klicken Sie für die Behandlung von anderen Geben Sie ein Gerät und Typen, z.
-B. die Xbox-Gamepad und Remotesteuerung.
+However, a well-designed keyboard experience is important for supporting accessibility tools such as Windows Narrator, using [software keyboards](#software-keyboard) such as the touch keyboard and the On-Screen Keyboard (OSK), and for handling other input device types, such as the Xbox gamepad and remote control.

 Viele der hier erwähnten Richtlinien und Empfehlungen, einschließlich [visueller Fokuselemente](#focus-visuals), [Zugriffstasten](#access-keys), und [UI-Navigation](#navigation), gelten auch für diese anderen Szenarien.